bmartinezcalvo/suggestion-mode/README.md

-# Wikipedia Suggestion Mode Prototype
+# Wikipedia Suggestion Mode Template

 Interactive UX prototype showing the **Suggestion Mode** feature in the edit mode of a Wikipedia's article.